Beam-Connectivity/beam-connectivity.github.io/cvaas-privacy.md

 CVaaS is a B2B connected vehicle platform, used by vehicle manufacturers.

-If you would like to talk to us generally about data privacy, please email [privacy@beamconnectivity.com](mailto://privacy@beamconnectivity.com).
+We take our obligations under GDPR seriously, but if you would like to talk to us generally about data privacy, please email [privacy@beamconnectivity.com](mailto://privacy@beamconnectivity.com).

 ## Mobile Apps - iOS and Android